kenbod/2018_CO_Aspirations_in_Computing/index.md

 <h1>Wrapping Up</h1>

-<p>I hope you found this information useful and wish you much success on your parking-related Odyssey.
-My team and I cannot wait to see you and to celebrate your accomplishments in computing!!</p>
+<p>I hope you found this information useful and I wish you much success on your parking-related Odyssey.
+My team and I cannot wait to see you and your family so we can celebrate your accomplishments in computing!!</p>

 <p>See you soon!</p>